The Forbidden City of China: The Women Behind the Scenes

 From bearing sons to attracting the emperors with golden dragons, headdress, and shoes that Lady Gaga herself might not impose these women were making all the right moves.
 And it only enhanced their desire to breathe fire into their legacy, creating a better society behind the drapery, dragons, and pearls.

-The Most Influential Empress
+The Most Influential Chinese Empress of all Time

 In some, she is depicted as a mighty queen in traditional attire in others like the one above things get a bit more mystical.